 So here's the thing: in trying to figure out what to recommend, I realized that I haven’t read a book for myself in years because of uni.
 Well, that is not exactly true.
 There was Wicked, which took me a year and a half to finish because I would only read 20 pages at a time with months in between.
 Wicked (the book) is the inspiration for "Wicked" (the musical).
 They share a general plot, but the musical Wicked is much lighter, while the book is an intense narrative that tracks the socio-political and economic situation of Oz over 60-something years with a focus on the rise and fall of the Witch.
 It is not an easy read, but it's definitely a fascinating one.
-If you liked the political aspect of Game of Thrones and you enjoy magical elements that aren’t quite fully explained, Wicked is a book for you.
+If you liked the political aspect of Game of Thrones, Wicked is a book for you.

 Culture: Tianne Jensen-DesJardins